rzzzwilson/Random-Stuff/webELoss/api.rst

 This is the design document for the API to use the webELoss widget.

 The widget is designed to fit into any web page you want.
-Once the widget code is running the user will interact with it
+Once the widget code is running the user will interact with the graph and other widgets on the page.

 Instantiation
 -------------